openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 # Install OpenVINO™ Development Tools {#openvino_docs_install_guides_install_dev_tools}

-If you want to download, convert, optimize and tune pre-trained deep learning models, install OpenVINO™ Development Tools, which provides the following tools:
+OpenVINO Development Tools is a set of utilities that make it easy to develop and optimize models and applications for OpenVINO.
+It provides the following tools:

 * Model Optimizer
 * Benchmark Tool